Apple is an undisputed pioneer in the technology sector, and a mega-cap stock — renowned for becoming the world’s first trillion-dollar company.

 Did You Know?

-Apple’s competitors in the technology space, like Google and Amazon, have stuck to the same strategy.
-Neither tech giant has ever paid out dividends.
+Apple’s competitors in the technology space, Google and Meta, also changed their tune on dividends — issuing their first ever payouts in 2024.
+Amazon is the only Mag7 tech giant that has never paid out dividends.

 Australians can invest in Apple by using online share trading apps that provide access to international stock exchanges, including Apple’s NASDAQ exchange.